I am pleased to present the report of the Audit Committee for the financial year ended 31 March 2017.

 Anti-Bribery and Corruption Policy

-The Group's Anti-Bribery and Corruption Policy statement reinforces that the Halfords Board is committed to conducting its business affairs so as to ensure that it does not engage in or facilitate any form of corruption.
+The Group's Anti-Bribery and Corruption Policy statement reinforces that the Halfords' Board is committed to conducting its business affairs so as to ensure that it does not engage in or facilitate any form of corruption.
 It is Halfords' policy to prohibit all forms of corruption amongst our employees, suppliers and any associated parties acting on our behalf.
 The Group has a detailed Anti-Bribery and Corruption Policy and maintains Gifts and Hospitality Registers.
-Anti-bribery expectations are set out in standard purchasing terms and conditions.
-Face-to-face and online training has been provided to colleagues to raise the awareness of anti-bribery and corruption legislation.
+Anti-Bribery expectations are set out in standard purchasing terms and conditions.
+Face-to-face and online training has been provided to colleagues to raise awareness of Anti-Bribery and corruption legislation.

 Internal Control and Risk Management

 Details of the Group's internal control and risk management framework are set out on Our Principal Risks and Uncertainties.